Which is the Best Tefal Health Fryer?

+The Tefal Actifry Health Fryer has the best range of low fat fryers or ‘health fryers’ on the market.
+However, choosing which the best one to buy is confusing as Tefal have a number of different models.
 This review is written for anyone thinking of buying a Tefal Actifry Health Fryer or low fat fryer.
-With so many model names and ranges, things have become a little confusing so we present what you need to know and help you select the Actifry Health Fryer that is right for you and your family.
-We have a wealth of experience using and reviewing all of the Tefal range of Health Fryers.
-We have also used and reviewed most of the competition e.g. Duronic, Phillips etc. and will continue to do so as fast as we can get our hands on them.
+With so many model names and ranges, things have become a little confusing so we present what you need to know and help you select the best Actifry Health Fryer that is right for you and your family.
+We have a wealth of experience using and reviewing all of the Tefal range of Health Fryers and others too.

 Tefal have been the leading name in Health Fryers since they launched their original Health Fryer several years ago.
 Since then, things have moved on and now Tefal have 7 ranges of Health Fryers to choose from.
 If that is not confusing enough, they continuously refresh their model numbers and so you will find virtually the same device with several model numbers.
 Our advice is to completely ignore the model number and just focus on the range.